iqbal-lab-org/paper_gramtools_nesting/docs/pfalciparum.rst

 * Corresp table between ILMN reads sample names and PACB assembled genome sample names.
 ENA accessions can be found in this paper: `Long read assemblies of geographically dispersed Plasmodium falciparum isolates reveal highly structured subtelomeres`

+* The data is downloaded via analysis/input_data/pfalciparum/pacb_ilmn/dl_*.sh scripts.
+Note I subsampled the reads for PfIT to 50% after dl using `seqtk` as it has > 2x more reads than others.

 read sets
 ``````````